dnarayanan/powderday/docs/index.rst

 though makes use of fortran, C and cython.

-As of now, the code works Gadget (HDF5), Gizmo (HDF5), Gasoline (tipsy) and Changa (tipsy).
-Support for RAMSES, ART and Enzo are in progress.
+As of now, the code works Gadget (HDF5), Gizmo (HDF5), Gasoline (tipsy), Changa (tipsy) and Arepo (HDF5).
+Support for RAMSES, ART and Enzo are in progress, as well as NCHILADA-formatted outputs.
 The current timeline for a code paper is Fall 2019 (fingers crossed).

 Finally, this code benefits from the contributions, either directly to this software, or indirectly by contributions to dependency software,